dbos-inc/dbos-docs/docs/api-reference/contexts.md

 The `query` function provides read access to the database.
 To provide a scoped database connection and to ensure cleanup, the `query` API works via a callback function.
 The application is to pass in a `qry` function that will be executed in a context with access to the database client `dbclient`.
-The provided `dbClient` will either be a `Knex` or TypeORM `EntityManager` depending on the application's choice of SQL access library.
+The provided `dbClient` will be a `Knex` or TypeORM `EntityManager` or `PrismaClient` depending on the application's choice of SQL access library.
 This callback function may take arguments, and return a value.

 Example, for Knex: